Mike Pompeo faces key committee vote Monday

 But Republicans have countered that the opposition is driven far more by Democratic dislike for the President than the nominee himself.
 Pompeo, a former congressman who graduated first in his class from the US military academy and received a degree from Harvard law, has moved into a central role in the Trump administration's negotiations with North Korea, secretly meeting with the country's reclusive leader Kim Jong Un earlier in the month.
 It's something supporters have touted as another example of why Pompeo is ready for the job as the country's top diplomat.

-As for the full Senate vote, senior GOP aides are comfortable with Pompeo's floor vote at the moment.
+As for the full Senate vote, senior GOP aides are comfortable Pompeo will win enough support in his floor vote, after three Democrats said they'll vote for him.
 Sen. Heidi Heitkamp, a North Dakota Democrat, is a "yes," which means he'd have the votes if all other Republicans -- minus Paul -- vote in favor.
-Sen. Joe Manchin, a West Virginia Democrat, tweeted that he'd support Pompeo as well.
+Sen. Joe Manchin, a West Virginia Democrat, tweeted Monday that he'd support Pompeo as well.
+And shortly after, Sen. Joe Donnelly of Indiana released a statement supporting Pompeo.

 That means even if Sen. Jeff Flake, an Arizona Republican who has voiced concerns about Pompeo, ends up voting no, Pompeo should still be able to win confirmation.

-There is one other current undecided Democrat expected to vote yes, per GOP and Democratic aides: Sen. Joe Donnelly of Indiana, who is facing re-election this year in a state Trump won.
-There are two other current undecided senators who caucus with the Democrats and who are viewed as on the fence and possible yes votes: Sen. Doug Jones of Alabama and Sen. Angus King of Maine.
+There are two other currently undecided senators who caucus with the Democrats who are viewed as on the fence and possible yes votes: Sen. Doug Jones of Alabama and independent Sen. Angus King of Maine.